Bang & Olufsen and LG new TV looks to Eclipse rivals

 Everyone wants a television that looks good.
 Audio company Bang & Olufsen reckons its new BeoVision Eclipse is a TV that sounds good too.

 The BeoVision Eclipse is the first television made in partnership by Bang & Olufsen with LG.
-It's an OLED TV with fabric or aluminium accents and a built-in 450-watt three-channel SoundCentre.
+It's an OLED TV, which means you'll be getting best-in-class picture quality.
+It has an interesting design with the glass extending down past the built-in 450-watt three-channel SoundCentre, with fabric or aluminium accents.

 On board are music streaming services, internet radio and LG's WebOS 3.5 software.
 It can access Spotify, Netflix, Amazon, YouTube and various other services.
 It can also talk to Chromecast, AirPlay and Bluetooth devices.
 You can customise the remote control with your own shortcuts and add extra speakers to complete your surround-sound set-up.